wblaket/dog-walker/README.md

 ## General Information
 This full-stack React applications allows users to find pet owners that are seeking dog walkers.
-The data for the dogs
+The data for the dogs is stored on a MongoDB database.

 ## Technologies
 This application is created with the MERN stack: